-The federal government has introduced legislation to legalize cannabis by July 2018.
-There will be new federal, provincial and municipal processes for cannabis production, sale and consumption.
+The federal government has announced that cannabis for recreational use will be legalized on October 17, 2018.
+This means there will be new federal, provincial and municipal processes for cannabis production, sale and consumption.

 What is Cannabis?